Oyster Creek Decommissioning

 In July of 2019, Oyster Creek was purchased by Holtec International in a deal that allowed the site to enter immediate decommissioning.
-The move enabled the decommissioning and site release decades sooner than previously anticipated.
+The move enables the decommissioning and site release decades sooner than previously anticipated.
 The shorter decommissioning period benefits the community by allowing the site to be repurposed.

 Our Goals for Decommissioning Oyster Creek